abenz1267/catss/README.md

 Code might not be the most beatiful.
 I live dangerously....so: no tests.
 Feel free to report issues.

+You can download the Linux and Windows executables [here](https://github.com/abenz1267/catss/releases).

 ## Legal things